jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ```

 ### Arango Graph traversals and shortest path queries
-General Arango AQL query syntax information [HERE](https://www.arangodb.com/docs/stable/aql/graphs.html)
+General Arango AQL graph query syntax information [HERE](https://www.arangodb.com/docs/stable/aql/graphs.html)

 #### Shortest Path Query
 One of the great things about a GraphDB is it gives us a "shortest path" algorithm out of the box.
-This type of query will find the shortest path between two given vertex (startVertex and targetVertex) elements in your graph.
+This type of query will find the shortest path between two given vertex *`(startVertex and targetVertex)`* elements in your graph.
 In our case the shortest path between two different nodes in the graph's representation of our network.
 Reference this document on the shortest path algorithim in AQL [HERE](https://www.arangodb.com/docs/stable/aql/graphs-shortest-path.html) (2 minute read).

-   1. Return to the ArangoDB browser UI and run a shortest path query from **xrd01** to **xrd07**, and have it return SRv6 SID data:
+   1. Return to the ArangoDB browser UI and run a shortest path query from **xrd01** to **xrd07**, and have it return SRv6 SID data.
    ```
    for v, e in outbound shortest_path 'ls_node_extended/2_0_0_0000.0000.0001' TO 'ls_node_extended/2_0_0_0000.0000.0007' ipv4_topology return  { node: v.name, location: v.location_id, address: v.address, srv6sid: v.sids[*].srv6_sid }
    ```
+   - Note: In the graphDB the **xrd01** and **xrd07** nodes are represented as:
+     - 'ls_node_extended/2_0_0_0000.0000.0001'
+     - 'ls_node_extended/2_0_0_0000.0000.0007'

    #### Note: for all the remaining queries in this lab you can run the query against the return path by simply reversing the startVertex and targetVertex.
 Example:

    ```
    for v, e in outbound shortest_path 'ls_node_extended/2_0_0_0000.0000.0007' TO 'ls_node_extended/2_0_0_0000.0000.0001' ipv4_topology return  { node: v.name, location: v.location_id, address: v.address, srv6sid: v.sids[*].srv6_sid }
    ```

-   2. Run a shortest path query from source prefix (Amsterdam VM) to destination prefix (Rome VM), include hop by hop latency:
+   1. Run a shortest path query from source prefix (Amsterdam VM) to destination prefix (Rome VM), include hop by hop latency:
    ```
    for v, e in outbound shortest_path 'unicast_prefix_v4/10.101.2.0_24_10.0.0.1' TO 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' ipv4_topology return  { node: v.name, location: v.location_id, address: v.address, srv6sid: v.sids[*].srv6_sid, latency: e.latency }
    ```